labbltd/dx-api-explorer/README.md

 In particular, the `Structure` tab is helpful for understanding how to interpret the `uiMetadata` portion of the DX API Response.
 Click on a component to select it and its JSON.
 For a visible component, this will also change the color of the info marker (the `(?)` icon) for that component in the main window.
 You can also click on the info marker to select the component.

 ### Customizing
 The view menu lets you toggle additional windows.
 You can move and resize the windows, and the app will remember these settings.
+You can also return to the default layout at any time.
+And there's a toggle to enable an [XRay visualization akin to that provided by Constellation](https://docs.pega.com/bundle/platform/page/platform/user-experience/debugging-UI.html).

-You can also set the font size.
+You can adjust the font size to taste.
 The app will attempt to select something reasonable on first run, but the current method is very crude and you will likely find that an alternative size is more suitable.

 ## Miscellaneous